HERE’S WHAT YOU NEED YOU TO KNOW ABOUT EDUCATION IN THE CITY OF CHICAGO.

-Since Fall 2009, of the 868 individual students whom our professionals have provided targeted, case-managed support, 98% of the high-school seniors have graduated, and 95% of the non-seniors were promoted to the next grade one time.
+Since Fall 2009, of the 1,700 students whom our professionals have provided targeted, case-managed support, 97 percent of the high-school seniors have graduated, and 95 percent of the K-11 students were promoted to the next grade one time.
 Read more about our recent results here.

 Since 1988, we have helped some 900,000 students stay on track for grade progression and high-school graduation.